wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 3.12.0

-The database synchronization settings will be configured inside this tag.
+The database synchronization settings are configured inside this tag.

 .. code-block:: xml